-As heads of states from 21 Asia-Pacific economies convened in Honolulu for the Asia-Pacific Economic Cooperation (APEC) summit during November 8-13, students at Scarsdale High School in Scarsdale, New York, got the chance to ask two prominent Asia-Pacific experts about APEC and what it means for them, the United States, and people across the APEC region in a special videoconference.
+A group of American high school students asks two prominent Asia-Pacific experts about Asia-Pacific Economic Cooperation (APEC) and what it means for the United States and people across the APEC region in a special videoconference.

 Isn’t economic growth good for everyone?
 Many corporate and political leaders contend that unfettered free markets grow faster, while critics point to data showing that rising GDP does not stream throughout society.
 They claim that deregulation is siphoning wealth into the hands of a few, and worry that this will undermine economic growth and threaten political stability.